waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Brock's Location:** Hypothesis that Brock was in Mt.
 Moon is incorrect.
 Abandoned this investigation.
 - **Route 4 Horizontal Jumps:** Hypothesis that the Route 4 puzzle involved repeated horizontal ledge jumps was incorrect.
 The path required vertical jumps.
 - **Officer Jenny Path Block:** Hypothesis that defeating the Rocket Grunt or Misty would cause Officer Jenny to move was incorrect.
 The path to Route 9 remains blocked.
+- **New Discovery:** The main entrance to the Cerulean Gym at (5, 12) is actually a warp to Cerulean Cave 1F.